Do-Si-Dos x Animal Cookies

 Face Off OG BX1 is a backcrossed OG Kush strain developed by Archive Seed Bank.
 The Face-Off OG clone came from seeds found in OG Kush’s particularly potent batch in the 1990s.
 Archive created a backcrossed line of seeds to preserve the unique traits of Face Off OG.
 The breeders used a male from this backcrossed strain to pollinate the OGKB, thereby creating Do-Si-Dos.

-Animal Cookies, also known as Animal Crackers, is the other parent of Scout Snacks.
+Animal Cookies, sometimes called Animal Crackers, is the other parent of Scout Snacks.
 Animal Cookies is a well-known Girl Scout Cookies phenotype that was bred by the Cookies Family in California.

 Animal Cookies offer a higher yield than other Cookies phenotypes, with more substantial branches and increased potency.
 This Indica-dominant variety delivers a powerful and narcotic stone that is best to consume at night.